-Independent Non-Executive Director Title:
+Title: Independent Non-Executive Director

-Qualifications: Bachelor of Arts from the University of Sydney, Associate of the Institute of Actuaries of Australia, Fellow of the Australian Institute of Company Directors
+Qualifications: Bachelor of Arts from the University of Sydney, Associate of the Institute of Actuaries of Australia, Fellow of the Australian Institute of Company Directors commercial banking, investment banking and stockbroking.

-Experience and expertise: Graham has over 40 years of experience in financial services, including superannuation, life insurance, commercial banking, investment banking and stockbroking.
 He is the CEO of Stratagm, which he established in 2009 to provide strategic and financial advisory services to both businesses and individuals.
 He is also the Chair of Connective Group, a leading mortgage aggregation business.

-Graham's experience includes roles as Division Director at Macquarie Capital and as Group Treasurer at National Australia Bank and director at Shadforth Financial

-Group and Circus OZ Australia Ltd.
+Graham's experience includes roles as Division Director at Macquarie Capital and as Group Treasurer at National Australia Bank and director at Shadforth Financial Group and Circus OZ Australia Ltd.